Voit, Yankees beat Phillies to earn twinbill split

 Jonathan Loaisiga started the second game for the Yankees in what was deemed a bullpen game.
 Loaisiga lasted 2 1/3 innings and gave up one run and three hits on 51 pitches.
 He struck out three and walked one.
 Adam Ottavino (2-0) earned the win in relief while Zack Britton tossed a scoreless seventh inning and picked up his fifth save in five opportunities.

 Voit and Gio Urshela had two hits apiece for the Yankees.
-Phillies starter Aaron Nola tossed six stellar innings and allowed three hits and one run.
-Nola tied his career-high with 12 strikeouts and produced his 13th career game with at least 10 strikeouts.
+Phillies starter Aaron Nola tossed six stellar innings, allowing three hits and one run.
+Nola tied his career high with 12 strikeouts and produced his 13th career game with at least 10 strikeouts.

 Nola twice struck out three batters in an inning.
 Tommy Hunter (0-1) took the loss in relief as he failed to record an out in the seventh, giving up four hits and one hit batter.
 The Phillies weren't able to pick up a hit after the second.